saikiranambati942/loanprocess-rest-service/README.md

  - [TO DO](#to-do)

 ## Description
-This is a REST api service for simulating loan processing that supports three operations(loaninitiation, loanpayment, loanbalance).
+This is a REST api service for loan process simulation that supports three operations(loaninitiation, loanpayment, loanbalance), implemented using three handlers:
-This service contains three handlers:
 1) LoanInitiate
 2) Payment
 3) GetBalance